Amazon debuts Alexa Conversations for seamless multi-turn interactions

 Alexa Conversations will use AI to better understand user intents so that developers making voice apps will not need to include all intents or ways a person may ask a question, Prasad said.

-The approach appears similar to the kind Microsoft is developing with Cortana and Semantic Machines, and Google Assistant wants to achieve with Continued Conversations.
+The approach appears similar to the kind Microsoft is developing with Cortana and Semantic Machines, and that which Google Assistant wants to achieve with Continued Conversations.

-The elimination of the need to say a wake word like “Alexa” or “Hey, Google,” can lead to more natural interactions and the ability to get more done naturally, the way you might get things done with a human assistant.
+The elimination of the need to say a wake word like “Alexa” or “Hey, Google” can lead to more natural interactions and the ability to get more done intuitively, the way you might get things done with a human assistant.

 More to come.